RafeHatfield/yarl/PHASE5_TESTING_PLAN.md

 6. Verify **NO boss fight** occurs
 7. Verify ritual sequence plays
 8. Verify Ending 2 screen appears with gold theme
 9. Check story: "You perform the Crimson Ritual.
-Both dragons are restored, and their power flows through you."
+Both dragons are destroyed, and their power flows through you."

 **Secret Room Notes:**
 - 7x7 room attached to a random room on Level 25